yashkhatri/lyo.designer/User Manual for Toolchain Modelling.md

 Eclipse Setup
 =============

-First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [General Setup for OSLC4J development](Lyo/General_Setup_for_OSLC4J_Development "wikilink")
+First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [General Setup for OSLC4J development](https://wiki.eclipse.org/Lyo/General_Setup_for_OSLC4J_Development)

-Then, make sure your environment is setup for OSLC4J modelling and code generation as instructed on [ Modelling and Generation Installation](Lyo/modelling_and_generation/installation "wikilink")
+Then, make sure you [install Lyo Designer](Installing-Lyo-Designer)

 Create a Toolchain Modelling Project
 ====================================